|No GRE Required||100% Online||No Thesis Required|

 Students applying to The University of Georgia must be accepted by the Graduate School.
 Persons holding a bachelor's degree from any institution accredited by the proper regional accrediting association are eligible to apply for admission to the Graduate School.

-Applications are evaluated holistically, and recommendations for admission are based on an applicant's qualifications, letters of recommendation, statement, and how these match with faculty interests, and the online Master's In Reading Education program's capacity.
-All materials submitted as part of an application are considered and evaluated by the faculty within the program.
+Applications are evaluated holistically, and recommendations for admission are based on an applicant's qualifications, letters of recommendation, statement of purpose, and how these match with faculty interests, and the online Master's In Reading Education program's capacity.

-- A strong undergraduate GPA with usual acceptance being 3.0 or higher.
+- A strong undergraduate GPA with the usual acceptance being 3.0 or higher.

-- At least two years of teaching experience, although candidates with less than two years experience will be considered.
+- Two or more years of teaching experience, although candidates with less than two years of experience will be considered.

 - Application – Submit the Graduate School Admissions online.
 Application fee: $75 Domestic/$100 International (waived for US veterans).